On Words of non-Hermitian Random Matrices: Introduction

 The goal of this paper is to use the genus expansion technique to derive properties of singular values, eigenvalues and mixed moments of words of random non-Hermitian matrices.
-The main focus will be on words in complex Ginibre matrices: let $N>0$ be an integer and $G_1,G_2,...$ a sequence of i.i.d.\!
+The main focus will be on words in complex Ginibre matrices and their conjugate transposes: let $N>0$ be an integer and $G_1,G_2,...$ a sequence of i.i.d.\!
 Ginibre matrices of order $N$.
-A finite word $w=G_{i_1}G_{i_2}\cdots G_{i_m}$ over the formal alphabet $\{G_1,G_2,...\}$ induces a random matrix of order $N$ by taking the matrix product $G_w =\prod_{j=1}^m G_{i_j}$.
-The main question this paper addresses is: what combinatorial parameters of $w$ determine the distribution of singular values, eigenvalues and mixed moments of $G_w$?
+A $*$-word $w$ is a word over the formal alphabet $\{G_1,G_2,...\}\cup\{G_1^*,G_2^*,...\}$ and it induces a random matrix $G_w$ of order $N$ by replacing each letter of $w$ with the appropriate matrix and taking the matrix product.
+A word whose letters are taken only from the formal alphabet $\{G_1,G_2,...\}$ is called $*$-free.
+The main question this paper addresses is: what combinatorial parameters of $w$ determine the distribution of the singular values, eigenvalues and mixed moments of $G_w$?

+Our first result establishes a first order limit for the singular values of a $*$-free word $G_w$.
+Namely, with probability $1$, the empirical measure of the squared singular values converges weakly to a limit that only depends on the length of $w$.

-Our first result deals with the first order limit of the singular values of $G_w$. \begin{theorem} Let $G_w$ be a word of length $m$ comprised of complex $N \times N$ Ginibre matrices, and $\mu_{ww^*}$ be the empirical measure of the squared singular values of $G_w$.
-Then,
+\begin{theorem} Let $w$ be a $*$-free word of length $m$, $G_w$ the corresponding product of complex $N \times N$ Ginibre matrices, and $\mu_{ww^*}$ be the empirical measure of the squared singular values of $G_w$.
+The following weak convergence occurs almost surely:

 where $\rho_{FC}^{m+1}$ denotes the Fuss-Catalan distribution with parameter $s=m+1$. \end{theorem}